Teachers Teaching On Call

 In cases when a certified teacher is not able to be hired, a letter of permission may be obtained.
 These letters of permission allow an individual to teach within the system for up to one year at a time without their certification.

-Teachers Teaching on Call (TTOC’s) are paid on the salary scale at 1/189 of their category classification and experience, capped at the value of Category 5, Step 7 with the cap being increased to Category 5, Step 8 effective July 1, 2016.
+Teachers Teaching on Call (TTOC’s) are paid on the salary scale at 1/189 of their category classification and experience.
+The following salary scale is based on data from May 2019.

 Please note that the amounts shown above are an example only.
 Salary scales differ between school districts and the actual amount received will depend on the district of employment.